Clerk: Ms Jenny Hodgson

 Stanwick Parish Council has 7 Councillors who stand for election every four years.
 The duties and functions of a parish council are many and varied.

-The Council meets monthly and considers planning applications and any other matters referred to it by local residents, East Northamptonshire Council, Northamptonshire County Council and by central government.
+The Council meets every other month and considers planning applications and any other matters referred to it by local residents, East Northamptonshire Council, Northamptonshire County Council and by central government.
 All meetings are open to the public and there is a forum before the start of the meeting at which members of the public can raise concerns and ask questions.
 There is also an annual meeting which all parishioners are invited to attend.
-All meetings are advertised on the council notice boards.
+All meetings are advertised on the council notice board and this website.

 Residents can bring to the attention of the parish council anything that concerns them, either directly or through the clerk.
 If matters raised are not the responsibility of the council, the clerk can bring them to the attention of the proper authority.